New - Click on the Excel 60 TTT link below to download our free workbook containing 60 Excel tips, tricks and techniques

 We design and build Excel-based systems for business users covering a wide variety of applications: stock control, project management, financial analysis, management reporting, campaign planning, sales forecasting and many others.
 If you've got numerical data that you think could be handled more effectively and more efficiently, talk to us.
 For some clients, we use a combination of Excel and Power BI to build dashboards (see sample above) giving you an immediate visual overview of your business at a point in time.

-CMA Spreadsheet Solutions also provides on-site hands-on Microsoft Excel training for businesses in London and Hertfordshire and online training via Teams or Zoom to bisinesses throughout the UK.
+CMA Spreadsheet Solutions also provides on-site hands-on Microsoft Excel training for businesses in London and Hertfordshire and online one-to-one training via Teams or Zoom to businesses throughout the UK.
 This is practical training that can immediately be put to use with dramatic increases in productivity.
-Contact us for full details of our four half-day courses or 90-mimute online courses or visit our Excel Training page.
+Contact us for full details of our courses or visit our Excel Training page.
 While people are mostly working from home, we provide an Excel Support package.

 Download this handy one-page guide to Excel's If function, CountIf function and SumIf function:

 Download this handy one-page guide to Excel's vlookup function: